To get started with Netlify Connect, create and configure your first data layer.

 Repeat the above steps to connect as many sites as needed.
 Once you’re done, select Continue to move to the last step.

-To add a custom webhook:
+To add a notification:

-Select Add a custom webhook.
+Select Add a notification.

-Enter a Name for this webhook.
+Enter a Name and URL for the notification.

-Select Create custom webhook.
+Select Create notification.

 Once you’re done, select Finish data layer configuration to complete the set up process.